 After the inspection, Offerpad will provide a list of repairs it deems necessary — as well as the estimated cost of completing them.

-At this point, Offerpad might also update its cash offer — or back out entirely, if your home doesn’t meet its criteria.
+At this point, Offerpad might also update its cash offer — or back out entirely, if our home doesn’t meet its criteria.

-If you’re able to move forward, you’ll have two options for how to proceed:
+If we're able to move forward, we’ll have two options for how to proceed:

 - Accept a credit equivalent to the cost of repairs